ajxchapman/ajxchapman.github.io/_posts/bugbounty/2020-02-10-on-full-time-bug-bounty-hunting.md

 </div>

 <div class="tpoint cons" id="cons_financialrisk">
 That being said, full-time bug hunting carries not inconsiderable <b>financial risk</b> (yes the money is both a pro and a con).
-If I don't find many bugs or miss my financial targets, that can add financial strain which I would not have under a salaried position.
+As bug bounty programs generally pay on a results basis, if I don't find any bugs I don't get paid.
+This can lead to frustrating weeks where many hours are spent working, but without any kind of financial reward.
+This can obviously add financial strain which I would not have with a salaried position.
 </div>

 <div class="tpoint pros" id="pros_community">